Futuring World Politics: The politics of foresight in International Organizations

 About the project

-This research project aims to investigate how foresight methodologies are enacted by contemporary International Organizations (IOs) and to problematize the politics of foresight.
-In doing so, it addresses an empirical research gap across Political Science, International Relations (IR) and neighboring disciplines.
+This research project explores how such methodologies are enacted by contemporary International Organizations and it seeks to theorize the ontopolitics of speculative foresight.
+In doing so, it addresses an empirical research gap across Political Science, International Relations and neighbouring disciplines.
 It also contributes to theoretical innovation in these fields by drawing on performative theorizing on futures in social theory, historical future studies and critical historiography.

-Empirically, the project explores the use of foresight in three IOs, each of which represent a different global policy domain: NATO (security), WHO (global health) and UNDP (development).
+Empirically, the project explores the use and circulation of foresight expertise across global policy domains, such as security, global health and development.
 It adopts an interpretative retroductive research design that combines a variety of in-depth qualitative methods (interviews, policy document analysis and participant observation) with empirically grounded theorizing.

 Project goals

-This research project aims to investigate how foresight methodologies are enacted by contemporary International Organizations (IOs) and to problematize the politics of foresight.
+- to investigate how foresight methodologies are enacted by contemporary International Organizations.